 Please be sure to check the Calendar page to find out what’s happening currently with the Doc Fritchey Chapter and the activities we’re engaged in.
-Also, check our News Archive_2013, News Archive_2014 and News Archive_2015 pages for information about previous years’ activities.
+Also, check the Documents page for our Hatches quarterly newsletters and see our News Archive_2013, News Archive_2014, News Archive_2015 and News Archive 2016 pages for information about previous years’ activities.

 June 10: Ninth Annual Home Waters event is another huge success

 This year’s Home Waters event hosted 15 veterans from the Harrisburg Veterans Center and their family members for a day of fishing and just plain camaraderie at Ed and Nichole O’Gorman’s beautiful property located along the banks of Clarks Creek.
 After a welcome and introductions from RoseAnn Viozzi who organizes this event, a sumptuous barbecue luncheon was served courtesy of the local Applebee’s franchisee.
 Then it was off to either the stream or O’Gormans’ pond to join DFTU’s volunteer guides who instructed the vets in the basics of fly fishing.

 Just about everyone caught fish, either trout that were stocked from the Dauphin County Anglers & Conservationists (DCAC) hatchery several days before, or bluegills in the pond.
 The fishing of course was the major draw, but equally important was the opportunity for these veterans to establish new relationships and just have the opportunity to put their cares aside and enjoy this beautiful day.
 Click here to see pics of this event.

 May 19: PA Outdoors Writers are introduced to the Quittie and Snitz Creek